 Laurence Packer1

 Abstract.
 Triepeolus cecilyae Packer, new species and Doeringiella mamabee Packer, new species, both from the far north of Chile are described and illustrated.
 Both are known from single male specimens despite considerable search effort in the area of their provenance.
 The former species is the first of the genus recorded from Chile.
 A key to the three Doeringiella species known from Chile is provided.
+Caupolicana dimidiata Herbst is recorded as a likely host of Doeringiella gigas (Spinola).

 Key words: bees, cleptoparasites, climate change, refugia, host association